tal2910/hemispheric-eeg/README.md

 print(cfg.runtime.ports)       # (5000, 5001) by default
 ```

+### Ad-hoc CLI overrides

-Repeatable flags (the categorical ones combine with OR, numeric with AND); `--wears-glasses` and `--no-glasses` are mutually-exclusive booleans, not repeatable.
+The filter is normally set in `config.yaml`.
+For one-off explorations without editing the config, the same fields are also available as CLI flags that override the configured value per field.
+Categorical flags combine with OR on repeat, numeric with AND. `--wears-glasses` and `--no-glasses` are mutually-exclusive booleans, not repeatable.

 | Flag | Semantics on repeat | Case-sensitive? | Example |
 |------|---------------------|-----------------|---------|